Editor’s Note: “Nomad with Carlton McCoy” airs Sundays at 10 p.m. ET/PT only on CNN.

 Among the many beautiful river views in Korea, those from the Young-san River rank among the top and give those from Han River some serious competition.

-For dedicated cyclists, there is a 132 kilometer-long cycle path following the river from Damyang to Mokpo.
+For dedicated cyclists, there’s a 132 kilometer-long cycle path following the river from Damyang to Mokpo.

 Yongso-ri, Yong-myeon, Damyang-gun, Jeollanam-do (전남 담양군 용면 용소리)